Pidee/pidee/prototype-pidee-service/Protocol.md

 - 4: Missing value
 - 5: GET not allowed on domain
 - 6: SET not allowed on domain
-- 7: SUBSCRIBE not allowed on domain
+- 7: SUBSCRIBE and UNSUBSCRIBE not allowed on domain
-- 8: UNSUBSCRIBE not allowed on domain
+- 8: Invalid value